tomiiiiiiiiiiiiii/grlc-cpu-miner/README.md

 # grlc-cpu-miner
 Easy cpu miner for garlic.
-The miner uses the federation pool.
+The miner uses the freshgrlc (pool.freshgrlc.net) pool.
 The settings are in the config.txt file.